The health charter for learning disability providers

 Much can be done by social care providers, working together with people with learning disabilities, family carers and their health colleagues to improve the situation.
 Differences in health status are to an extent avoidable, and as such represent health inequalities.

-In response VODG, National Development Team for Inclusion (NDTI) and sector stakeholders developed the health charter to support providers to improve the wellbeing of people with learning disabilities with the aim of reducing inequalities in health and social care.
+In response VODG, Public Health England and sector stakeholders developed the health charter to support providers to improve the wellbeing of people with learning disabilities with the aim of reducing inequalities in health and social care.

 The health charter provides key principles and guidance to improve the health and well-being of people with learning disabilities, and therefore improve people’s quality of life.
 It is aimed at adult social care providers and staff, who have an important role in helping people access good healthcare and lead a healthy lifestyle.

-The health charter consists of a series of pledges giving organisations a clear framework for improving practice.
-An easy read version is available here.
+- The health charter consists of a series of pledges giving organisations a clear framework for improving practice.
+An easy read version is available.

 Over 140 organisations have pledged to tackle health inequalities by using the health charter.